orogvany/BIP32-Ed25519-java/README.md

 # BIP32-Ed25519-java
 BIP32-Ed25519 HD wallets for java

-Work in progress currently.

 Hierarchical Deterministic wallets are a boon to bitcoin, as it solves a problem of backups and allows for much needed functionality.
 However, it is fairly specific to secp256k1.

-This project aims to first implement the BIP32 with secp256k1, then extend it with compatibility for Ed25519
+This project aims to implement BIP-32 extending it with compatibility for Ed25519

 Please note that code in com.github.orogvany.bip32.extern are temporary constructs, and are licensed under their respective licenses (apache/MIT)